matthew-egbert/rvit/docs/source/getting_started.rst

 .. literalinclude :: ./code_examples/minimal_example/rvit.kv
     :language: python

-This is a minimal example and so it includes only a single `visualizer'---a PointRenderer, called `positions' which draws a point indicating the position of all of the simulated particles.
+This is a minimal example and so it includes only a single :ref:`visualizer` -- a PointRenderer, called `positions' which draws a point indicating the position of all of the simulated particles.
 When the script from Step 1 is run, RVIT reads this GUI-specification file and creates a realtime visualization of the